 April is a time when we remember one of the most tragic events during the Edwardian era, the sinking of the Titanic.
-My local costume society holds an annual Titanic Tea to remember the day, the passengers, and the clothing of the year 1912.
-It is one of the first costume events of the year, and one I thoroughly look forward to making something new for each year.
+My local costume society holds an annual Titanic Tea to remember the day, the passengers, and wear the clothing of the year 1912.
+It is one of the first costume events of the year, and one I thoroughly look forward to making something new for each event.
 By making something new, I don’t mean sew it from scratch.
-Goodness knows with two little ones and another on the way I don’t have the time.
-Besides, Edwardian / Titanic era clothing from about 1910-1915 is one the easiest styles of clothing to DIY into a Titanic costume.
+Goodness knows with three young kids I don’t have the time.
+Besides, Edwardian / Titanic era clothing from about 1910-1915 is one of the easiest styles of clothing to DIY into a Titanic costume.

 Middle Class Titanic Dress

-For starters I created a very easy basic dress appropriate for the second class passenger who was into the latest fashion style for straight line dresses but without all the expensive layers, trim, and accessories.
+For starters, I created a basic dress appropriate for the second class passenger who was into the latest fashion style for straight-line dresses but without all the expensive layers, trim, and accessories.

-It begins with a simple straight line fitting dress with modest neckline and short sleeves.
-Ideally, it would have longer sleeves.
+It begins with a simple straight line fitting dress with a modest neckline and short sleeves.
+Ideally, it would have long sleeves.
 You could add a lace or sheer long sleeve top to go under it to be more historically accurate.
-I like the small print on this too (polka dots), but any small print would be ideal for a day to informal evening dress.
+I like the small print on this too (polka dots), but any small print would be ideal for a daytime or informal evening dress.
 To take it from modern back to 1912 I used a plain lightweight scarf as a sash just under the bust.
-This creates an empire waist which was the in fashion silhouette from 1910 to 1915.
-This little detail is all you need to transform almost any modern dress back to this time period.
+This creates an empire waist which was the fashion silhouette from 1910 to 1915.
+This little detail is all you need to transform almost any modern dress back to the mid-Edwardiantime period.